 Economic activity in the region includes gem and coal mining, cattle production, a wide variety of agricultural industries like cotton, horticulture, aquaculture, and tourism.

 Emerald has a warm, dry climate with two distinct seasons (the dry winter season and the wet summer season).
-Winter temperatures average from 8-23 °C, while summer temperatures range from around 22-39 °C. The Emerald Shire averages about 640ml of rainfall each year, falling mostly in the summer months.
+Winter temperatures average from 8-23 °C, while summer temperatures range from around 22-39 °C.

 - Workshops (for apprenticeship training)